amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

-# Further details about how project was prepared:
+# Further details about how this project evolved:

 It was created on three phases, each using different tools: